DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Experiments

 \subsection{Baselines}

-We compare DiSProD to CEM \cite{kobilarov2012cross,chua2018deep} and MPPI \cite{williams2017information,wagener2019online}.
-Both CEM and MPPI are shooting-based planners that maintain a sequence of action distributions to sample actions from.
+We compare \disprodSpace to CEM and MPPI.
+Both are shooting-based planners that maintain a sequence of action distributions to sample actions from.
 From a given state, they use the sampled actions to generate multiple trajectories and compute the rewards accumulated at the end of each trajectory.
-The main difference between CEM and MPPI is how they recompute the action distribution.
-While CEM uses the actions corresponding to the top $n$ trajectories to form the new action distribution, MPPI weights the actions belonging to a trajectory by the accumulative reward for that trajectory.
+The two algorithms differ in how they recompute the action distribution.
+While CEM uses the actions from the the top $n$ trajectories to form the new action distribution, MPPI weights the actions in a trajectory by the cumulative reward for that trajectory.
 Hyperparameters for the planners were frozen after tuning them on deterministic versions of the environments.

-Both CEM and MPPI can potentially benefit from the use of saving actions.
-We have found that this is helpful in the basic environments but harms the performance of these algorithms in the simplified vehicle model.
-To ensure a fair comparison we use the best setting for the baselines in the experiments whereas DiSProD always saves actions.
+CEM and MPPI can potentially benefit from the use of saving actions.
+We have found that this is helpful in the basic environments but harms their performance in the car model.
+To ensure a fair comparison, we use the best setting for the baselines whereas \disprodSpace always saves actions.